airD173/snipbin/API.md

 | language | no       | varchar(20) | The language of the snippet (autodetected) |
 | author   | yes      | User        | The account linked with the snippet        |

-### Editing pastes (PUT /snip/{id}/edit)
+### Editing snips (PUT /snip/{id}/edit)

-nSince you can only edit pastes on your account, the `Authorization` header is required here.
+nSince you can only edit snips on your account, the `Authorization` header is required here.

-To edit a paste, add the values you're editing in the JSON body.
+To edit a snip, add the values you're editing in the JSON body.

-This returns a full paste object as show below:
+This returns a full snip object as show below:

 | field     | editable | type        | description                                |
 | --------- | -------- | ----------- | ------------------------------------------ |